Fly fishing in Devon and Somerset, from low cost to no cost!

 This turned out to be a great decision.
 The fish weren’t big or especially clever, but this bit of river was as cute and productive as I’d remembered.
 I winkled out four or five little beauties in quick succession, with a tiny bead head nymph and Elk Hair Caddis combo.
 The more boisterous water was best of all, especially a slightly bigger pool with the obligatory shopping trolley poking up.
 It didn’t take long for me to nip off the wet fly altogether and get stuck into some of the miniature pocket waters.

 Little finesse was needed, another couple of fish lashing out at the caddis, while I resolved to tear myself away and return home.
 Much as I would love to have fished on, with further delay dinner would be getting cold and the little one would need putting to bed.
-With the typical length of session I have right now, it’s probably just as well I didn’t bite the bullet this season and spend a fortune on an exclusive fishing syndicate.
-Never mind; in some ways it’s good not to be too spoiled, so you can pack up still hungry for next time.
+With the typical length of session I have right now, it's probably just as well I didn't bite the bullet this season and spend a fortune on an exclusive fishing syndicate.
+Never mind; too spoiled, so you can pack up still hungry for next time.